JacobJ215/JacobJ215.github.io/index.md

 This repository contains the code for analyzing telecom churn rate.
 The aim of this project is to predict whether a customer will churn or not based on various features.
 In this project, we analyzed the telecom churn rate using various machine learning algorithms.
-The best performing model was XGBoost with an accuracy of 81.92%.
+The best-performing model was XGBoost with an accuracy of 81.92%.
 We also performed SHAP analysis to interpret the XGBoost model and found that MonthlyCharges, Tenure, and InternetService_Fiber optic were the most important features in predicting churn.

 [View on Google Colab](https://colab.research.google.com/drive/1KHAz6vBfsyrZ6AQDs5YovIRazEb27eK6?usp=sharing)

-More Comning soon!!!
+More Coming soon!!!

 ---
 <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p>